ambush8832/jmod-nick/README.md

 The thermobaric bomb but as a grenade, there's nothing to add to it except the fact that fuse times are random each time.

 # BB Grenade
 A grenade that throws shrapnel with no damage and has a very small explosion and still no damage.
-Still works as a decoy grenade, scaring away NPCs and players that get PTSD on the first sight of a grenade, 3 second fuse
+Still works as a decoy grenade, scaring away NPCs and players that get PTSD on the first sight of a grenade, has a fuse of 3 seconds

 # Toxic Gas Grenade

 The smoke grenade modified to release a chemical agent when primed.
 Has no fuse time and will release the toxin the moment you let go of the spoon, so use it wisely

+# JMod Extras Category
+The JMod Extras category is temporary until I decide so, but know that it isn't staying and the contents of the add-on will be merged with default JMod